 But remember, cheap, low-quality sunglasses do more harm than good to your eyes.
 It’s always wise to opt for quality sunglasses, even if you have to pay extra for them.
 Your long-term eye health is worth it, right?

 In the end, make sure to pack your sunglasses every time you step out of the door.
-You’ll make a statement, and more importantly, you’ll protect your eyes.
+Unless of course it's raining.